-Matcha is a stone ground, powdered form of green tea.
+Matcha powder is a stone ground form of green tea.
 When you drink matcha you actually consume the entire tea leaf, so you ingest more of the antioxidants found in green tea and get 100% of the benefits.
 Traditionally it is used during the Japanese tea ceremony.

-But matcha green tea is no longer just for traditional Japanese tea ceremonies - it's now consumed in matcha latte's, matcha shots, as an alternative to coffee and even found at Starbucks.
+But matcha green tea is no longer just for traditional Japanese tea ceremonies - it's now consumed in many matcha recipes and in matcha latte's, matcha shots, as an alternative to coffee and even found at Starbucks.

 Authentic matcha is a finely stone-ground powder made from green tea leaves that are shaded for 3-4 weeks prior to harvest.
 This unique process boosts the plant’s chlorophyll levels, which turns the leaves a brighter, vibrant shade of green.
 It also increases the production of L-Theanine, an amino acid with the incredible ability to simultaneously calm and energise us.